 I. Preliminary Documents Required - Business Plan

-All applicants for a licence to undertake the business of insurance in the province of Ontario must submit a comprehensive business plan to the Superintendent of Financial Services.
+All applicants for a new or amended licence to undertake the business of insurance in the province of Ontario must submit a comprehensive business plan to the Superintendent of Financial Services.

-The objective of a business plan is to show how the business will be conducted and the feasibility of that proposed business.
+The objective of a business plan is to show how the business or new business will be conducted and the feasibility of that proposed business.

 1.1.
 A five year financial forecast, which must be presented according to the directives contained in the guidelines published by the Canadian Institute of Chartered Accountants.
 An income statement, a statement of retained earnings and a balance sheet must be included in the forecast.
-The promoters should refer to the P&C 1 Standard Form for Property and Casualty companies and OSFI 54 for Life Insurance companies and include the same elements in the forecast.
+Capital ratios and compliance with regulatory capital requirements must be presented in the forecast.

 1.2.
 All key assumptions in support of the financial forecast, sources and references utilized in developing the forecast, and the name(s) and address(es) of any actuary and/or other persons involved in preparing the forecast must be disclosed.

 1.3.
-Method of operations in the province of Ontario, including a summary of key functions such as underwriting and claims administration and details of how policyholders and claimants will be served in Ontario.
+Method of operations in the province of Ontario, including a summary of key functions such as underwriting and claims administration, details of how policyholders and claimants will be served in Ontario and how complaints will be handled, addressed and reported.

 1.4.
-The insurer's anticipated business mix, including the classes of insurance for which the insurer plans to apply pursuant to the Superintendent of Financial Services Order issued April 30, 2007.
+The insurer's anticipated business mix, including the classes of insurance for which the insurer plans to apply for a licence.

 1.5.
-Distribution system(s) which the company plans to utilize to market its products to the customers, including recruiting of agents/brokers, sales methods and copies of proposed agent's contracts.
+Distribution system(s) which the company plans to utilize to market its products to customers, including recruitment of agents/brokers, sales methods and copies of proposed agents’ contracts.

 1.6.
 Reinsurance policies and practices, including gross and net retention.
 Details concerning the reinsurance market in which the insurer anticipates ceding its business is required.